diconium/lisbon-metro-app-react/README.md

 <!-- [![Build Status][travis-image]][gh-actions-url] -->

-In this app we're going to point to [Metro Api Middeware][metro-api-middlware] in order to play around with some data from Lisbon Metro.
+In this app we're going to point to [Metro Api Middeware][metro-api-middleware] in order to play around with some data from Lisbon Metro.

 ## Installation